 Confronting and Thwarting Threats to the Digital Supply Chain Head-On

-It’s easy to apply sports analogies to the emerging digital world that we live in, particularly in regards to cybersecurity.
+It’s easy to apply sports analogies to the emerging digital world that we live in, particularly in regard to cybersecurity.
 Hackers study all the play-books, looking for vulnerabilities and gaps in protection, trying to intercept data and run it back to score “points on the board”.
-Our account information, passwords, preferences and more are all encrypted, but every day our “opponents” are “running drills” on how to get through that defensive line, as evidenced by all the data breaches we’ve all heard about, from Uber and Target, to Amazon and E-Bay, and even JP Morgan, Yahoo, and so many more who all had “failsafes” in place that, frankly, failed.
+Our account information, passwords, preferences, and more are all encrypted, but every day our “opponents” are “running drills” on how to get through that defensive line, as evidenced by all the data breaches we’ve all heard about, from Uber and Target to Amazon and E-Bay, and even JP Morgan, Yahoo, and so many more who all had “fail-safes” in place that, frankly, failed.

 As critically important as personal cyber-protection is to us individually, it’s truly the companies that house, process, and remit our sensitive data that are at the highest risk, some enduring multiple attack attempts daily, as the average cost to an organization of a data breach, as reported in 2015, was $6.5 million, and can result in a large exodus of existing customers, as well as a barrier to entry for new prospective clients after the attack has occurred.